Jump to Content

 Federal laws and regulations require the federal government to evaluate the effects of its actions on the environment and to consider alternative courses of action.
 The National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321), as amended, specifies when an environmental impact statement (EIS) must be prepared.
 NEPA requires that an EIS be prepared for major federal actions with the potential for significant impact on the quality of the human environment.

-The Agencies have determined that the establishment of specific agency-wide solar energy programs and additional related policy constitute major Federal actions as defined by the NEPA and, thus, they have decided to jointly prepare a programmatic environmental impact statement (PEIS).
+The Agencies determined that the establishment of specific agency-wide solar energy programs and guidance constituted major Federal actions as defined by the NEPA and, thus, they decided to jointly prepare a PEIS.

 Why a Programmatic EIS Is Appropriate

 A Programmatic EIS evaluates the environmental impacts of broad agency actions, such as the development of programs or the setting of national policies.
-Development of specific agency-wide solar energy programs and additional related policy will involve the proposed amendment of land use plans and would establish environmental policies and mitigation strategies to be considered in making decisions on whether to fund projects or guarantee loans for the deployment of solar energy projects on BLM-administered lands or other Federal, State, tribal, or private lands.
-The BLM would establish its own environmental policies and mitigation strategies to use when making decisions on whether to issue rights-of-way for utility-scale solar energy development projects on public lands administered by the BLM.
-Therefore, the proposed action will define and implement programs that sets the stage for potential site-specific actions that might result in significant impacts on the environment, and a programmatic EIS is appropriate.
+For the DOE, the new guidance in the PEIS related to environmental impacts will be considered in making decisions on whether to fund projects or guarantee loans for the deployment of solar energy projects on BLM-administered lands or other Federal, State, tribal, or private lands.
+For the BLM, the new Solar Energy Program will affect how all utility-scale solar energy development projects on public lands are administered and involves the amendment of multiple land use plans.
+Through the Solar Energy Program, the BLM has established its own environmental policies and design features applicable to rights-of-way for utility-scale solar energy development projects on public lands administered by the BLM.

 Energy and the Environment